mmuchsin/zomato-best-jkt/README.md

 # Scrap Best Restaurant in Jakarta

-A Scrapy project to scrape restaurant information from Zomato.
-Only best restaurant information from jakarta have been scraped.
+A Scrapy project to scrape restaurant information from [zomato](https://www.zomato.com/jakarta/best-restaurants).
+Only best restaurant information from Jakarta have been scraped.

 ## Data Description